whitgroves/pokegold-remix/README.md

 ## Why Not Crystal?
 I don't like the Suicune plot, plus Crystal Legacy is far more comprehensive than what I can build.

-That said, if you'd like to play Crystal Legacy with the remixed types, you can can clone both repos and use easy_edit to migrate the typechart, movepool, and pokemon to their codebase, then build your own revision of CL (although this will remove all of their stat and learnset changes).
+That said, if you'd like to play Crystal Legacy with the remixed types and learnsets, you can follow [Example 4](#example-4-the-good-one) below.

 ## What's *easy_edit*?
 While working on Blue Remix I developed a script, [*easy_edit*](https://github.com/whitgroves/pokeblue-remix/blob/rev_1.3/tools/easy_edit.py), to convert type, move, and pokemon data from assembly to csv and back again for easier editing.